pwrstudio/txtblock/whitepaper.md

 As every bit of information is crucial in establishing the identity of a publication there needs to be a standardized way of formatting the text.
 X use the [Markdown] standard for saving information about basic formatting of the text (bold, italic, headline, block quotes, etc…) The actual visual styling of the text is left to the client software.

+A header containing metadata is added to the content, affecting the hash/fingerprint and therefore subject to the same tamper resistance as the main content.
+We will use a simple key-value system such as the one outlined in [MultiMarkdown], with a few standard (but not obligatory) keys and the possibility of adding your own.

+##### Pseudonymity

+While an author can be specified in the metadata, this is not obligatory.
+This enables pseudonymous publication – to the extent that measures are taken to maintain this pseudonymity through all the layers of the system.
+On the other hand there would also be the option of connecting it to more authoritative personal identity systems by adding custom fields to the metadata header.

 ### Decentralized storage

 The core catalogue will only store a reference-fingerprint of the text.
 So how to store the actual text?
 Many solutions would be possible.
 Following the spirit of the project, a decentralized storage system would naturally be ideal.
 At this point there are a number of such solutions existing or under development: